idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_release.md

 ## PLN-4005 and Releases

 !alert warning title=Refer to PLN-4005
 PLN-4005 details what must be performed during a release of MOOSE and MOOSE-based applications, and it should be utilized as a reference.
-This presentation is an introduction to aid in following the procedure within PLN-4005.
+This presentation is an introduction to aid in following the required process that is documented in PLN-4005

 !---

 ## Overview of Release Process

-1. Select a stable (main/master branch) for release
+1. Select a stable (main/master branch) for release.
-1. Download testing results
+1. Download testing results.
-1. Complete second review
+1. Complete second review.
-1. Document the review by creating "release log"
+1. Document the review by creating "release log."
-1. Update MooseDocs config.yml to point to downloaded results
+1. Update MooseDocs config.yml to point to downloaded results.
-1. Commit the results and log
+1. Commit the results and log.
-1. Use `git tag` to label the release
+1. Use `git tag` to label the release.
-1. Push the tag to the main repository
+1. Push the tag to the main repository.

 !---

 ## Select Revision for Release

-Any revision of MOOSE or MOOSE-based application can be selected for a release as long as all the testing is complete and passed.
+Any revision of MOOSE or a MOOSE-based application can be selected for a release as long as all the testing is complete and passed.

 !alert note title=Releases +must+ depend on releases
-A MOOSE-based application release must use release versions of MOOSE and dependent applications.
+A MOOSE-based application release must use a released version of MOOSE and dependent applications.
 When releasing an application a Merge/Pull Request should be created with the MOOSE and application submodules updated to the release tags.
 The following process is then followed after merging and testing of this change is complete.